adlerre/obd2-mqtt/README.md

 ### Update Settings or Firmware & Filesystem

-* connect to WiFi Access Point starts with name OBD2-MQTT- followed from device MAC
+* connect to Wi-Fi Access Point starts with name OBD2-MQTT- followed from device MAC
 * open Browser and navigate to http://192.168.4.1
 * change settings to your needs and reboot afterward __OR__ update to new firmware and filesystem